AdaGold/full-stack-inspiration-board/project-requirements.md

 Aim to complete all of these features.
 You and your team should feel *empowered* to:

 - Interpret the features however you'd like
+- Style the web app however you'd like, as long as it's usable
 - Prioritize which features come first

 We recommend prioritizing creating and reading Boards and Cards.